xiaolai/insidebar-ai/MANUAL_TESTING.md

 ### Test 7: Multi-line Text Selection
 1. Select multiple paragraphs from a webpage (with line breaks)
-2. Right-click → "Open in insidebar.ai" → "Claude"
+2. Right-click → "Send to insidebar.ai" → "Claude"

 **Expected Result:**
 - All selected text including line breaks is inserted